Jeraldy/JeddyJs/README.md

  ```

 #### Step 5: Let's make it pretty
- We have imported *App.css* which contans some css to style our buttons.
+ We have imported *index.css* which contans some css to style our buttons.
  You can also add inline styles like the way we have styled the div which displays
  the counts.
 ```js